-Dr. Michael Gordon is the Arthur F. Thurnau Professor of Business Administration, past Associate Dean for Information Technology, and Faculty Director of Business+Impact.
+Dr. Michael Gordon is the Arthur F. Thurnau Professor of Business Administration, and past Associate Dean for Information Technology.
 His teaching and research focus on solving societal problems through enterprise.
 Gordon is co-author of the Base of the Pyramid Protocol, which guides companies wanting to co-create new businesses with local communities and organizations in the developing world.
 He has been involved in BoP Protocol efforts in Kenya, South Africa, and Flint, Michigan.
 He has also published empirical research about the scope and extent of current involvement at the base of the pyramid, how BoP activity depends on innovation, and how it benefits firms and local communities.

 Gautum Kaul, Ross School of Business

 John C. and Sally S. Morley Professor of Finance

 Dr. Gautam Kaul is the founding Managing Director of the Social Venture Fund (SvF) housed in the Samuel Zell and Robert H. Lurie Institute of Entrepreneurial Studies.
 He has published extensively in the top journals on topics covering a wide spectrum of finance and is a leader in developing Massive Open Online Courses (MOOCs) on Coursera.
 He was awarded the Senior Faculty Research Award for sustained, exceptional, and continuing contributions to scholarly research in the field of business, and noteworthy contributions to building and maintaining a strong research environment at the Ross School of Business.

 Associate Dean for Business + Impact, Gilbert and Ruth Whitaker Professor of Business Administration, Professor of Management and Organizations